Reh1t/Reh1t/README.md

 - 🔍 **Web Vulnerability Scanner**
   An automated security scanner built with Python to detect OWASP Top 10 vulnerabilities like SQLi, XSS, CSRF, and Broken Access Control.

-- 🎨 **Williams Solution Website**
-  A clean and animated multi-service booking website for plumbing, septic, and water treatment services with blog and user account features.

 ---

 ### 🛠️ Languages and Tools